 Q: How does this differ from my local community’s emergency notification (“reverse 911” type) system?
 Do I need both?

 A: Many communities (and some counties) in Massachusetts operate some type of local emergency notification (“reverse 911” type) system that may require registration in order to get local alerts and messages.
-Ping4alerts! is a complementary notification tool with different features and is designed to supplement, not replace, these local notification systems.
-Certain messages such as severe weather alerts, amber alerts, and others may be sent via ping4alerts! which may not be sent via local emergency notification systems.
+Massachusetts alerts (ping4alerts! app) is a complementary notification tool with different features and is designed to supplement, not replace, these local notification systems.
+Certain messages such as severe weather alerts, amber alerts, and others may be sent via Massachusetts Alerts which may not be sent via local emergency notification systems.
 Also certain community specific information may be sent only by local notification system.
-Certain incidents may result in messages via both ping4alerts! and local notification systems.
+Certain incidents may result in messages via both Massachusetts Alerts and local notification systems.
 In addition, ping4alerts! currently only works on iPhones and Android smartphone devices while local notification systems may provide additional ways of receiving messages (email, landline phones, and calls to cell phones).
-Ping4alerts! app provides information to the smart phone based on where the phone is in the state, unlike local notification systems which typically only relate to the one community.
-MEMA encourages everyone to BOTH download the ping4alerts! app AND to sign up for local notification systems (which can be done by contacting local public safety agencies).
+Massachusetts Alerts (ping4alerts! app) provides information to the smart phone based on where the phone is in the state, unlike local notification systems which typically only relate to the one community.
+MEMA encourages everyone to BOTH download Massachusetts Alerts (ping4alerts! app) AND to sign up for local notification systems (which can be done by contacting local public safety agencies).

 Q: I am having trouble with the app and I believe it is not working correctly.
 What should I do?

-A: Once the ping4alerts! app has been downloaded, please make sure that the location services for the ping4app! are enabled so that you can receive specific warnings and messages based on your location.
-If there are specific technical questions, there is a “report a problem” option within the app’s settings, or you can email: email@example.com.
+A: Once the ping4alerts! app has been downloaded, please make sure that the location services for the app are enabled so that you can receive specific warnings and messages based on your location.
+There is also a feature in the settings to send yourself a test message.
+If there are specific technical questions, there is a “report a problem” option within the app’s settings, or you can email: firstname.lastname@example.org.

 Have you received an emergency alert on your cell phone about severe weather, an AMBER Alert or another emergency and were unsure of what it was or where it came from?